microsoft/fluentui/packages/react-tabs/Spec.md

 ### Tab

 TabCommons.value supports an arbitrary identifier value.
-This is similar to Accordian's selection approach.
+This is similar to Accordion's selection approach.

 ```ts
 export type TabValue = unknown;